Sahilj11/Learning-notes/Notes/MCA/3rd Sem/AOS.md

 ## Process
 - It is a program in execution.
-- A program is not a process by defalut. program is a passive entity i.e a file containing a list of instructions stored on disk
+- A program is not a process by default. program is a passive entity i.e a file containing a list of instructions stored on disk.
 - program becomes process when an executable file is loaded into main memory and when its PCB is created.
 - A process on the other hand is an active entity , which requires resources like main memory, CPU time, register , system buses etc.
 ![](../../statics/Pasted%20image%2020240909190011.png)